exeluter/bnspatch/README.md

 may need a little manual configuration.

 1. NC Launcher 2 must be installed.
-2. With each new version of NC Launcher 2, `ParentAssemblyId` in `AssemblyInfo.cs` must be updated to match the MVID of `Gaffeine.Data.dll`, or nothing will work.
+2. With each new version of NC Launcher 2, [`assemblyinfo.cs`][0.2] must be updated to match the MVID of `Gaffeine.Data.dll`, or nothing will work.
    You can find this value with dnSpy or CFF Explorer.
 3. Updating the embedded dependencies is a little tricky.
 They are deflated with `zopfli --deflate --i1000`, but any deflater will do.
 Afterwards the length of